-- 123.6 The Sub Committee agreed that, in the meantime should be provided with a letter outlining the disciplinary process in place. - 123.7 Members questioned whether emails sent by members of the public to individual Members, such as in this case, should be treated in this manner.
-It was noted that Members often received correspondence from members of the public raising similar concerns as those raised by \\\\\\ Members were informed that if the Authority receives correspondence of this kind, they are statutorily obliged to treat it as a potential complaint and to consider it in accordance with the PRA 2002 and associated regulations.
-Members requested that a document be circulated to Members with guidance as to how they should treat mail and email (and the instances in which they are obliged to forward this to the Authority for such consideration).
-RESOLVED accordingly
+123.6 The Sub Committee agreed that, in the meantime should be provided with a letter outlining the disciplinary process in place.
+123.7 Members questioned whether emails sent by members of the such as in this case, should be treated in this manner.
+It was received correspondence from members of the public raising raised by Members were informed that if the Aurof this kind, they are statutorily obliged to treat it as a potential accordance with the PRA 2002 and associated regulations document be circulated to Members with guidance as to how email (and the instances in which they are obliged to forward consideration).
+RESOLVED - accordingly noted that Members often g similar concerns as those thority receives correspondence tial complaint and to consider in Members requested that a w they should treat mail and ACTIO N 3: to the Commissioner to be drafted and sent to Members for nent, before being sent to him.
+MPA

-ACTION 3:

-Letter to the Commissioner to be drafted and sent to Members for MPA comment, before being sent to him.